paigeruten/endertromb/README.md

 # Endertromb

 `Endertromb` is a [Minecraft](http://minecraft.net) mod that gives you an in-game [Ruby](http://ruby-lang.org) prompt.
 It allows you to conjure and control the various entities and blocks in the Minecraft world.
 For example, `pig = Pig.new` spawns a pig right before your eyes, and then `pig.jump` makes it jump.
-Endertromb" is a [Why's (Poignant) Guide to Ruby](http://mislav.uniqpath.com/poignant-guide) reference, in which a quaint planet called Endertromb runs on Ruby, and the heroes of the story leverage the planet's `MindReader` and `WishMaker` classes

 "Endertromb" is the name of a planet that runs on Ruby, from [Why's (Poignant) Guide to Ruby](http://mislav.uniqpath.com/poignant-guide).
 On this planet, the flowers, apple blossoms, and sky are all low-resolution projections.
 The planet has both wish-granting and mind-reading capabilities, and the heroes of the story use Ruby to put these two things together, which allows them to conjure a floating whale to pursue The Originals back to Earth.
 So yeah, it's a perfectly appropriate name for this project.